Factbox: Thomas Cook collapse prompts international response

 Thomas Cook’s German tour business filed for insolvency on Wednesday in a move aimed at separating its brands and operations from its failed parent, and it said it was in talks with potential new investors.

-The German government is planning to guarantee a 380 million euro ($418 million) bridging loan for the group’s German airline, Condor, to keep it flying.
+The German government said it was considering an application for a bridging loan from Thomas Cook Germany, a day after it said it would guarantee a 380 million euro ($418 million) bridging loan for Condor, the British group’s German airline.

-The German regional state of Hesse, which is also providing help to Condor, said it stood ready to offer financial assistance to Thomas Cook GmbH, and would discuss the matter with the federal government.

-Thomas Cook has said there are roughly 140,000 holidaymakers currently traveling with its German units.
+The company is in contact with the German foreign ministry, insurers and other partners to get customers home.
+Zurich Insurance, which provided insolvency cover to Thomas Cook Germany, will cover the costs for those on holiday.

 The Dutch unit of Thomas Cook canceled all travel booked through Thomas Cook Netherlands and subsidiary Neckermann.